gvwilson/sensibleadventures/iffy/iffy.md

 so everyone cranked their thermostats down as far as they'd go and then forgot they'd done it.
-Have you tried putting a twist coil inside the housing to offset the thermal loss?"
+Have you tried putting a twist coil inside the housing to rebalance the thermal bleed?"

 And as easily as that they slid into a conversation that leaped from